drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 As Bryan Garner puts it, "It is certainly eccentric to see a solo writer using *we* and *our* when no one else is involved."
 In the same vein, but with more humor, Mark Twain argues: "Only kings, presidents, editors, and people with tapeworms have the right to use the editorial 'we.'"
 Rework.

 #### existential filler
 A *There is...* or *There are...* sentence-opener is usually mere filler that can be cut.
-Example: *There are many people who believe that Sasquatch exists.* Rework to *Many people believe that Sasquatch exists.*
+Example: *There are many people who believe that Sasquatch exists.* Rework to *Many people believe that Sasquatch exists.* *There is* and *there are* in other places in a sentence also can indicate wordiness.
+Search for these phrases in your writing and see whether you should rework sentences that have them.

 # F